Home

 The 1880 census shows the young family living in Exeter Township, Berks County, next to Gideon's married sister and brother in law, Sarah "Sallie" and Ammon Kline, and their family.
 That year, Gideon was a laborer.

-Sarah is thought to have died sometime between 1880 and 1883, the year that Gideon married again, to Mary E. (?)
+In 1883, Gideon Jr. married again, to Mary E. (?)
 (1867- ? ).
 They lived at Robeson Station in Robeson Township, Berks County, and had eight children.
 Those children alive in 1910 were Harry Reider, Maurice Reider, Charles Brook Reider, Edward "Eddie" Reider and Blanche Reider.

 In 1910, the federal census lists the Reiders in Robeson, with Gideon having no occupation, but sons Maurice and Charley employed as molders in a local steel plant.